IonicaBizauKitchen/squire/README.md

 Typically you don't need to worry too much about how plugins work beyond this unless you're writing your own plugin.
 See [this document](https://github.com/jlong64/squire/wiki/Creating-a-Squire-plugin) for details on how to do that.

 Squire provides four built-in plugins: coffeescript, jade, stylus, and markdown.
-See [this page](https://github.com/jlong64/squire/wiki/Built-in-plugins) for details on how to use each of them.
+The [wiki](https://github.com/jlong64/squire/wiki) contains information on how to use each of them.

 ## Index files ##